jrsykes/CocoaReader/CocoaNet/PhytNet_Cocoa/ReadMe.md

-Here's a proposed `README.md` for the repository:

----

 # PhytNet_Cocoa

 This repo provides code to train Convolutional Neural Networks (CNN) such as PhytNet or ResNet for the classification of cocoa diseases using semi-supervised learning.